argoproj-labs/multi-cluster-kubernetes/README.md

 Interesting things:

 * For namespace scoped resources, the namespace is replaced by `clusterName.namespace`.
-This seems to work without issues.
 * For cluster scoped resources, the name is replaced by `clusterName.name`.
 * Unless they are `CustomResourceDefinition`.
+* `deletecollection` and `list` at cluster-scope has no identifier.
 * Some resources (`Role` and `Event`) have the namespace in the object (e.g. `subjects.namespace` or `involvedObject.namespace`) and need special treatment.
 * The API exposes some special content types, but we may not need to understand them (